How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Reuse your content โ™ป

-With a fitness app, you can get the most out of your content โ€” record any class or course once and then offer it to multiple clients.
+With a fitness app, you can experiment with your content โ€” record any class or course once and then offer it to multiple clients.
 It will significantly improve the RoI (return on investment) from your services compared to offline ones.

 Pre-recorded classes available in an app (*image by [Igor](https://dribbble.com/Rvachev){ rel="nofollow" .default-md}*)